• Skip to primary navigation

 Have you ever heard the organic gardening tip about digging a few banana peels (or bananas) into the ground near your roses for gorgeous flowers and healthy plants?
 How about adding rinsed-out eggshells to the compost pile?
 Or using wood ashes and coffee grounds in the garden?
 Each of these items adds valuable nutrients to your organic garden.
 If you’re into organic vegetable gardening, enhancing your compost pile or using these organic gardening tips builds up the soil, adds nutrients, and costs nothing.
 Best of all, it reduces household waste, too.

-The first organic gardening tip is simple; dig banana peels into the ground near the base of your roses.
+The first organic gardening tip is simple: dig banana peels into the ground near the base of your roses.
 Bananas contain vital minerals that roses love, and adding the peels allows nature to break them down through the action of worms, microorganisms and more.
 As the peels break down they deliver nutrients right to the roots of your roses.
 The healthier the rose plant, the more blossoms you’ll see.
 Roses fed on banana peels flourish, producing beautiful flowers that last and last.
 Roses also appreciate generous amounts of well-rotted manure, especially horse manure if you can find a stable willing to share “nature’s gifts” with you for free.

-Wood Ash as Organic Fertilizer
+Wood Ash for Organic Gardens

-Don’t dump those wood ashes into the trash.
+Don’t dump cool wood ashes into the trash.
 Keep a metal pail handy and scoop your wood ashes into the pail, then use in the vegetable garden.
 Apply wood ash directly to the vegetable garden if you have acidic soil (soil pH below 7).
 If the soil is already alkaline, the safest use of wood ashes is to mix them into the compost pile to allow them to decompose and blend into the existing compost.
 Spread wood ashes at the rate of 20 pounds per 1,000 feet of garden space.
-Wood ashes contain abundant potassium as well as phosphorus and calcium.
-Calcium deficiency leads to tomato blossom end rot, so adding wood ashes and other sources of calcium to the vegetable garden soil is a great way to use an organic gardening fertilizer to boost the soil’s nutrient value and the health of your tomato plants.

 Coffee Grounds Add Nitrogen